HussamAlBasha/mi300a-benchmarks-fork/README.md

 # MI300A Benchmarks
-This repository contains benchmarks for characterizing the memory system and the system software for memory management on AMD's MI300A APU.
+This repository contains benchmarks for characterizing the memory system and the system software for memory management on AMD's MI300A APU featuring Unified Physical Memory (UPM).
 The benchmarks are:

 * `atomics`: coherence overhead when using atomic operations
 * `coherence`: test of HIP coherence mode